Lost-Outpost/Telsera/CONFIGURATION.md

 The keybinds in the images above are different than OStim SA's default setup, just a heads up.
 I changed mine, and I realize everyone has their preference when it comes to keybinds, so feel free to change them to whatever is easiest for you.

 </details>

+## ENB Settings

+If you'd like to make adjustments to the ENB included in Telsera, the keybinds are the following:

+<kbd>F11</kbd> - Opens up the ENB menu (press again to close).

+NOTE - It's recommended to ALSO PRESS  <kbd>'</kbd> to bring up Skyrim's console as well, so then while you configure your settings in the main menu, your character isn't punching the air everytime you click.

+<kbd>;</kbd> - Enables the depth-of-field effect.

+<kbd>F7</kbd> - Enables the FPS overlay effect.

+<kbd>Home</kbd> - Disables the ENB.

 ## Smaller OStim Navigation Menu